yikang-li/FactorizableNet/README.md

 - [x] Guide for Model Evaluation with pretrained model
 - [x] Guide for Model Training
 - [x] Uploading pretrained model and format-compatible datasets.
+- [ ] Update the Model link for VG-DR-Net (We will upload a new model by Aug.
+27).
 - [ ] A demonstration of our Factorizable Net